AlcoholRehabHelp Logo

 The Twelve Steps are for the individual member, while the 12 Traditions are for the 12-step organization.

 The Twelve Traditions provide practical and spiritual guidelines for governing the organization.
-The traditions are used by AA and ensure that the resource is free, available, and a haven for those who need it.
+AA uses the traditions and ensures that the resource is free, available, and a haven for those who need it.

 The 12 AA Traditions are as follows: